Previous | Next

 "Yes, it is!
 You're a loner like me.
 You will never be like the others, so the sooner you accept it and move on the better!
 There are still fascinating adventures ahead.
 Believe me, I still find you very useful."

 "No!
 I've heard enough!
 You haven't given me any useful information.
-All you can do is insult me repeatedly.
-So leave me alone!"
+All you do is insult me over and over again.
+So, leave me alone!"

 The Shadow froze.
 "Is that so?"
-It turned away from him.
+It turned away from him with a look of frustration.
 "Fine.
-I wanted to do one more favor for you, but it seems you don't want my help.
+I wanted to do one more favor for you, but it seems that you don't want my help.
 Good luck finding that infected memory on your own."

 "Wait!"
 Evina shouted.
 The Shadow turned around to face him again.
 "Do you know where it is?"